sal55/langs/MCompilers.md

 All these compilers ran on their respective targets.
 All have ended up self-hosted, bootstrapped from an earlier version as they evolved.
 The first Z80 version was written in assembly, with an assembler I wrote in hex, with a hex editor itself written in actual binary (using homemade switches).

-assembly was also used for the PDP10 compiler before self-hosting, and it may have been used for rebooting between 8 and 16 bits; I can't remember the process.
+Assembly was also used for the PDP10 compiler before self-hosting, and it may have been used for rebooting between 8 and 16 bits; I can't remember the process.
 (I was at the time involved in the developing the hardware as well as devising compilers for it.)

 Most versions implemented the 'full stack', in going from source to executable using 100% my own code, but there were exceptions, for example, from late 90s to 2012 I generated NASM source and used a linker belonging to a C compiler.
 Currently it is again full stack and 100% self-hosted.